 - Avoid the common pitfalls of excessively simple models that overestimate

 GLE designs underground storage systems with enough flexibility to meet your storage obligations while mitigating any uncertainty in the performance of the reservoir, cavern, or storage wells.
-We have experience in gas storage systems using reciprocating and centrifugal compression, and either TEG dehydration, or Joule-Thompson choke plant dehydration.
+We have experience in gas storage systems using reciprocating and centrifugal compression, and either TEG dehydration, or Joule-Thomson choke plant dehydration.
 We additionally have experience in propane, butane, and general NGL storage caverns.